btierney/SKO-CLOUD/README.md

 This is a blank 'hello world' FeedHenry MBaaS.
 Use it as a starting point for building your APIs.

-# Group Hello World API
+# Group SKO Project API

 # bettercallsaul [/bettercallsaul]